alexmoreira01/AlexMoreira01/README.md

 ###

 <p align="left">
-  Full-stack web developer, graduated in systems analysis and development.
+  Full-stack web developer, graduated in analysis and development of systems.
   <br>
   <br>
   Always looking for my next level, and never stopping learning.